T3H40/data-engineering-zoomcamp-homework/README.md

 to see wether the desired changes would be done and to actually apply them if happy.
 This will create a `terraform.tfstate` file, containing various bits of state info on your infrastructure.

+If you make changes to the terraform file, run `terraform fmt` to auto-format your configuration.

 Once done, you can run `terraform destroy` to remove all created resources again.

 ### Homework Q1